dsaunders88/ds-blog-11ty/src/posts/lists/my-year-in-reading-2022.md

   alt: "Domenico di Michelino's 'La commedia illumina Firenze' on the wall of Florence Cathedral."
   source: <a href="https://en.wikipedia.org/wiki/Domenico_di_Michelino#/media/File:Dante_Domenico_di_Michelino_Duomo_Florence.jpg">Wikimedia</a>
 post_summary: My entirely not-of-the-moment, provisional list of favorite reads from 2022, the books that most shaped my thinking this year.
-post_intro: While my "books to read" list seems to grow ever greater than my "books finished" list, this year I still managed to complete some books that have been sitting on my shelf for a while.
+post_intro: While my “books to read” list seems to grow ever greater than my “books finished” list, this year I still managed to complete some books that have been sitting on my shelf for a while.
 I also fell in love again with some old favorites and discovered some gems that had not been on my radar before.
 tags:
   - reading
   - "2022"